Groningen: History

 During World War II, the main square and the Grote Markt were largely destroyed in the Battle of Groningen in April 1945.
 However, the church Martinitoren, the Goudkantoor, and the city hall were undamaged.

 Geography

+There is a town named after Groningen in Saramacca District, Suriname, a former Dutch colony.
+It was named after the hometown of Dutch governor-general of Suriname Jan Wichers, who established the town as a fort in 1790.

 Canals

 Numerous canals (grachten) surround the city, locally called diep.
-The major canals that travel from the city are the Van Starkenborghkanaal, Eemskanaal, and Winschoterdiep.
+The major canals that travel from the city are the Van Starkenborgh Canal, Eems Canal, and Winschoterdiep.
+Groningen's canals, no longer used for commercial goods transport, were once vital hubs in trade and transport.
+The rivers crossing close to the Binnenstad have been used for trade for at least a thousand years.
+The Dutch West India Company and foreign investors established their Groningen headquarters in Reitemakersrijge.
+Additional warehouses were strategically built along the canals at Noorderhaven to store colonial produce.
+These warehouses often held goods obtained from plantations in the Dutch colonies.

 Climate

 Groningen has an oceanic temperate climate, like all of the Netherlands, although slightly colder in winter than other major cities in the Netherlands due to its northeasterly position.
 Weather is influenced by the North Sea to the north-west and its prevailing north-western winds and gales.

 Summers are somewhat warm and humid.
 Temperatures of 30 °C or higher occur sporadically; the average daytime high is around 22 °C. Very rainy periods are common, especially in spring and summer.
 Average annual precipitation is about 800 mm.
 Annual sunshine hours vary, but are usually below 1600 hours, giving much cloud cover similar to most of the Netherlands.
 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate/Oceanic climate).

 Winters are cool; on average above freezing, although frosts are common during spells of easterly winds.
 Night-time temperatures of -10 °C or lower are not uncommon during cold winter periods.
 The lowest temperature ever recorded is -26.8 °C on 16 February 1956.
 Snow often falls, but rarely stays long due to warmer daytime temperatures, although white snowy days happen every winter.